 Soundcore Life Q20

 The Soundcore Life Q20 is one of the best values on the market today.
-In our testing both its active noise cancellation and sound quality proved to be as good as many models that cost 2-3 times more.
-Plus the large earcups and fluffy padding allow for comfortable all-day use, a rarity in this price range.
+In our testing, both its active noise cancellation and sound quality proved to be as good as many models that cost two or three times more.
+Plus, the large ear cups and fluffy padding allow for comfortable all-day use, a rarity in this price range.

-Sure, the noise cancellation in the Soundcore Life Q20 isn't as effective as some of the higher-priced models.
-Voices, in particular, are more noticeable.
-We also don't think played vocals and guitar sound quite as clear.
-But these headphones manage to get you about 70% of the way there on both accounts, and for 20% of the cost.
-If you're looking for a great value these headphones are hard to beat.
+The noise cancellation in the Soundcore Life Q20 isn't as effective as some of the higher-priced models.
+Voices, in particular, are more noticeable, and played vocals and guitar don't sound quite as clear.
+These headphones still manage to get you about 70% of the way there on both accounts for 20% of the cost.
+If you're looking for a great value, these headphones are hard to beat.
 Just make sure to buy from a retailer that offers returns, just in case the headband ends up being too large for your head.

 Read review: Soundcore Life Q20

 We never thought we'd meet a pair of on-ear noise cancelling headphones that could go toe-to-toe with their over-ear siblings, until we tried the Beats Solo Pro.
 Despite not covering the entire ear, these headphones manage to create an effective acoustic seal, and the active noise cancellation does a good job of mopping up most of the soundwaves that leak through.
 They also provide excellent, bass-forward sound and simple controls.

 Besides the high price tag, the only downside to the Solo Pro is the fit.
 The tight seal that allows the noise cancellation to work so well is only possible because the headband exerts a considerable amount of clamping force against the ears.
 That force generally isn't uncomfortable for short periods, but it can get quite annoying after an hour or two.
 However, these can still excel for shorter bus or subway commutes, just don't expect to be comfortable wearing them all day once you get to the office.